 Talk about the birth of Jesus and why we celebrate Christmas today.

 Christmas-themed club OR party

 SO.
 MANY.
 IDEAS.
 Ask kids to wear an ugly sweater.
-Have a gingerbread house making contest.
+Have a gingerbread-house making contest.
 Do skits involving marshmallows, or have kids wrap each other in wrapping paper.
 Do a low-key gift exchange.
 Sing Christmas songs.
-Write a hilarious run on involving reindeer or elves or something.
-Again, talk about the birth of Jesus.
+Write a hilarious run-on involving reindeer or elves or something.
+Again, talk about the miracle of Jesus!